-The daydreamer is not usually a great student, sitting in a class room doing maths for an hour may feel incredibly mundane, and their minds naturally expand out of the class room.
-Partial, or a small amount of attention may-be in the maths class, and the rest is spent in their imagination, daydreaming and looking out of the window.
+The daydreamer is not usually a great student.
+Sitting in a class room doing math or English for an hour may feel incredibly mundane, and their minds naturally expand out of the class room.
+Partial, or a small amount of attention may be in the math class, and the rest is spent in their imagination, daydreaming and looking out of the window.
 This can obviously make them poor performers in school, and it’s easy for teachers and parents to believe they are not too bright, or have learning difficulties.
-The truth however could be very much the opposite.
+The truth however, could be very much the opposite.

 Personality traits of the daydreamer

-Being very high on the openness trait on the five factor model of personality is an explanation from the study of personality psychology, which in part explains their behaviour.
+Being very high on the openness trait on the five factor model of personality is an explanation from the study of personality psychology.
+This in part explains their behaviour.

 The depth psychologist Carl Jung engaged in work on personality types, and describes the introverted intuitive type as a usual person.
-He describes an introverts intuitions, as a intuition that comes from the subjective factor, or the inner world, which is very difficult to understand.
+He describes an introverts intuitions, as an intuition that comes from the “subjective factor, or the inner world, which is very difficult to understand”.
 This could also be a part explanation of their unique demeanor.

-The daydreamer is an unconventional animal, which often lives and creates their own realities, and if you want to understand them you can’t judge them in a conventional, traditional or conservative manner.
+The daydreamer is an unconventional animal which often lives in and creates their own realities.
+If you want to understand them you can’t judge them in a conventional, traditional, or conservative manner.

 The majority sets the standard or norms for how we judge others, what we value, what’s good and bad, and our common perceptions of reality.
 The daydreamer as a minority won’t fit into these norms, and therefore is frequently misunderstood.